SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/api.md

 ## Result codes

-Note that this list points out only relevant responses with the API requests that may issue the response.
+Note that this list points out the responses that are relevant, with the API request(s) that may issue the response.
 The other response codes are unrelevant but could occur in some cases.

 | Code | Description | Request that may issue this response |